Better abstractions for timed automata: An algorithm for

 \section{An $\Oo(|X|^2)$ algorithm for $Z \incl \alu(Z')$}

-In this section, we present an efficient algorithm for the inclusion $Z \incl \alu(Z')$ (Theorem~\ref{thm:effic-inc-test}).
-Since a lot of tests of this kind need to be performed during exploration of the zone graph, it is essential to have a low complexity for this inclusion procedure.
-We are aiming at quadratic complexity as this is the complexity incurred in the existing algorithms for inclusions of the form $Z\incl Z'$ or $Z \incl \Closure(\Extra^{+}_{LU}(Z'))$~\cite{Herbreteau:FSTTCS:2011}.
+In this section, we present an efficient algorithm for the inclusion test $Z \incl \alu(Z')$ (Theorem~\ref{thm:effic-inc-test}).
+In the algorithm for the reachability problem as explained in Section~\ref{sec:using-alu-solve}, each time a new node $(q,Z)$ is seen, it is checked if there exists an already visited node $(q, Z')$ such that $Z \incl \alu(Z')$.
+This means that a lot of such inclusion tests need to be performed during the course of the algorithm.
+Hence it is essential to have a low complexity for this inclusion procedure.
+We are aiming at quadratic complexity as this is the complexity incurred in the existing algorithms for inclusions of the form $Z \incl Z'$ used in the standard reachability algorithm.
 It is well known that all the other operations needed for forward exploration, can be done in at most quadratic time~\cite{Zhao:IPL:2005}.

-We solve the inclusion problem in two steps.
-We first concentrate on the question: given a region $R$ and a zone $Z$, when $R \incl \alu(Z)$ holds.
-We show the crucial point that this can be decided by verifying if the projection on every pair of variables satisfies this inclusion.
-Since $\alu(Z)$ is not convex we need to find a way to work with $Z$ instead.
-It turns out that one can define $\alu^{-1}(R)$ in such a way that $R\incl \alu(Z)$ is equivalent to $\alu^{-1}(R)\cap Z\not=\es$.
-We show moreover that $\alu^{-1}(R)$ is a zone.
-This gets us already half way to the result, the rest being examination of the structure of the intersection.
-Once the inclusion question is solved with respect to regions, we extend the solution to zones thanks to a method allowing us to quickly tell which regions intersect a given zone.

-For the rest of the section, we assume a given automaton $\Aa$ with $LU$ bounds.
-Before we begin we will need to recall some standard notions.
-Let us consider a \emph{bound function} associating to each clock $x$ of $\Aa$ a bound $\a_x\in\Nat$ (that is the maximum of $L$ and $U$ bounds).
-A \emph{region}~\cite{Alur:TCS:1994} with respect to $\a$ is the set of valuations specified as follows: \begin{enumerate} \item for each clock $x\in X$, one constraint from the set: